The best weekend trips from San Francisco! These are my favorite weekend getaways from the city as someone who grew up in the Bay Area.

-There are endless opportunities to get out in nature, take a drive along the Central Coast, go wine tasting in some of the best wine regions in the state, and more.
+There are endless opportunities to get out in nature, take a drive along the Central Coast, explore California’s wine country, and more.

-If you’re looking to get outside the city for the weekend, these are some of my favorite weekend trips from San Francisco – as someone who grew up in Santa Cruz and has lived in California for 24+ years.
+If you’re looking to get outside the city, these are some of my favorite weekend trips from San Francisco – as someone who grew up in Santa Cruz and has lived in California for 25+ years.

-Best Weekend Trips from San Francisco (Under Three Hours)
+Best Weekend Trips Near San Francisco (Under a Three Hour Drive)

-The Napa Valley is one of those places you should do as a weekend trip from San Francisco at least once, especially if you’re a fan of wine and rolling vineyards.
+California’s most famous wine country region, Napa is one of the best places to visit for a weekend trip from San Francisco, especially if you’re a fan of rolling vineyards.

-Local tip: If you want to explore Napa’s wine scene to its fullest, go on a guided tour and have someone else do the driving.
-If you want to do it yourself, make reservations ahead of time as many wineries are by appointment only.
+Local tip: If you want to explore the Napa wine country region to the fullest, go on a guided tour from San Francisco and have someone else do the driving.
+If you want to do it yourself, make wine tasting reservations ahead of time as many wineries are by appointment only.

-- Castello di Amorosa Winery and Chateau Montelena Winery
+- Go wine tasting at Castello di Amorosa Winery and Chateau Montelena Winery

 - Explore Downtown Napa